lunogram/.github/profile/README.md

 ### What is Lunogram?

-Lunogram is an open-source multi-channel outreach platform that lets you send data-driven emails, SMS, push notifications, and more.
+Lunogram is an multi-channel outreach platform that lets you send data-driven emails, SMS, push notifications, and more.
 Build complex user journeys, create dynamic segments, and connect to your applications using our SDKs and APIs.

 ### Key Features